On this Page

 To use Unity Profiler with a Rift application, select Development Build and Autoconnect Profiler in Build Settings and build your application.
 When you launch your application, the Profiler will automatically open.

-The Unity profiler only displays performance metrics for your application.
+The Unity profiler displays performance metrics for your application.
 If your app isn’t performing as expected, you may need to gather information on what the entire system is doing.

 Unity provides an option to display real-time rendering statistics, such as FPS, Draw Calls, Tri and Vert Counts, VRAM usage.
 While in the Game View, pressing the Stats button above the Game View will display an overlay showing realtime render statistics.
 Viewing stats in the Editor can help analyze and improve batching for your scene by indicating how many draw calls are being issued and how many are being saved by batching (the OverDraw render mode is helpful for this as well).